MedicinalSynthesis/medicinalsynthesis/pages/chapter1.md

 Do you see how we completed the 2s orbital FIRST using two electrons, and then moved to the next level (2p) and placed the remaining two electrons (remember there were four total in the second shell for Carbon) in distinct 2p orbitals of the same level?
 And, lets say we were not dealing with Carbon but another element with more electrons, we would have popped another 'spin-up' electron in the third square/orbital, and THEN started pairing each of the lone electrons up, one at a time.

-As a note, when multiple orbitals that are on the same level (2p and 3p for example), we c all those orbitals 'degenerate' because they are identical in energy.
+As a note, when multiple orbitals that are on the same level (2p and 3p for example), we call those orbitals 'degenerate' because they are identical in energy.